Hopac/Hopac/Docs/BoundedMb.md

 client-server programming technique.  `put` and `take` requests use separate channels.
 Depending on the state of the underlying queue, the server responds to either only `get`, only `take` or both kinds of requests.
-In a simple case like this, cancellation is already taken care off by the synchronous nature of channels[*](http://vesakarvonen.github.io/Hopac/Hopac.html#def:type%20Hopac.Ch).
+In a simple case like this, cancellation is already taken care of by the synchronous nature of channels[*](http://vesakarvonen.github.io/Hopac/Hopac.html#def:type%20Hopac.Ch).
 In a more complex scenario, we would make use of the `withNack`[*](http://vesakarvonen.github.io/Hopac/Hopac.html#def:val%20Hopac.Alt.withNack)